How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Use trust with extreme care.
 It can be very dangerous!

 The peer authentication method is only available for local connections.
-When peer is used, the server gets the username of the client from the operating system and checks that it matches the requested database username.
+When peer is used, the server gets the client’s username from the operating system and checks that it matches the requested database username.

 The ident authentication method is only available for network connections.
 It works in a similar way to peer authentication, except that it relies on an ident server running on the client to confirm the username.